 - Legal Assistance: While the probate process usually requires the involvement of a solicitor or probate lawyer, non-probate transfers may not necessarily require legal assistance.
 However, consulting with a solicitor can still be beneficial to ensure that the non-probate transfers are properly executed and aligned with the deceased person’s overall estate plan.

-At Gordon and Thompson Solicitors, we understand the complexities of probate and non-probate property.
+At Gordon and Thompson Solicitors, we understand the complexities of both ones.
 Our experienced team can provide the necessary expertise and support to navigate the legal requirements, streamline the administration process, and ensure that your assets are distributed in accordance with your intentions.
 Contact us today for a consultation, and let us assist you in securing the future of your estate with confidence.